aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/drawing-object-features-supported-on-opendocument-import/_index.md

 |Join Type |Yes | |- **Stroke.JoinStyle**|
 |Arrow Settings |Yes |Some arrow types might not be present in ODT and therefore cannot be round-tripped correctly. |<p>- **Stroke.StartArrowLength** </p><p>- **Stroke.StartArrowType** </p><p>- **Stroke.EndArrowLength** </p><p>- **Stroke.EndArrowType**</p>|

-##### **Shadow**
+## **Shadow**
 Most shadow properties are preserved during import.
-There is currently no API to access shadow data of a graphic object.
+There is currently no API to access the shadow data of a graphic object.

 This will be added in a future version.

-Shadows options in ODT are simplier so not all properties can be round-tripped from Microsoft Word documents to ODT back to Word again.
+Shadows options in ODT are simpler so not all properties can be round-tripped from Microsoft Word documents to ODT back to Word again.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |
 |Shadow |Planned | | |

-##### **3D Properties**
+## **3D Properties**
 ODT format does not support 3D features.

-In a future version shapes with 3D formatting may be exported as image.
+In a future version shapes with 3D formatting may be exported as an image.
 During import 3D properties will appear visually, however will not be editable.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |